What are Localisation and Globalisation in Relation to Translation?

 Localization, globalization, and internationalization appear to resemble one another but they are in fact different concepts.
 Understanding the difference between localisation and globalisation what the differences are among these three terms helps to make sure that a brand’s product message can have an effect globally.

 To be clear about it the term “globalisation” means any activity which unites cultures, people, and economies of many countries so as to bring them closer together.
 In the business sense “globalisation” refers to the practices which organizations use to connect with customers and business partners throughout the world.
 Amazon and eBay are classic examples of business globalisation as products are easy to purchase from either a business or individual from every corner of the world.

-Many favourite consumer electronics are manufactured from raw materials found in India, which are transported to China which makes the electronics which are then transported and sold to countries like the USA.
-McDonald’s and other fast food chains like KFC and Pizza Hut have marketed their logo, brand and food so aggressively that they have gained enough customers to set up franchises in hundreds of countries throughout the world.
+Many favorite consumer electronics are manufactured from raw materials found in India, which are transported to China which makes the electronics which are then transported and sold to countries like the USA.
+McDonald’s and other fast-food chains like KFC and Pizza Hut have marketed their logo, brand, and food so aggressively that they have gained enough customers to set up franchises in hundreds of countries throughout the world.
 The easily recognisable logo “swoosh” belonging to Nike has transcending different languages cultures to become a household name globally.
 So “globalisation” in business means any activity or process which operates in different overseas markets, from its product design to its marketing.

 Consumers and companies both benefit from globalisation as there is a greater variety of consumer goods to choose from at competitive prices and businesses are able to increase their profits by engaging in business in the global market.
 These have both been fuelled by the rise in the internet and the expansion of fast, international air travel.